 Puppy mills should be banned; people should spay and neuter, not buy from a pet store or through the Internet, and "designer breeds" should not be perpetuated.
 But until these things happen, it is best to educate the public about choosing the right dog.

 By adopting from your local animal shelter or breed rescue you are not adding to pet overpopulation.
 Locally, our very own Berkshire Humane Society has amazing dogs up for adoption, with a group of dedicated staff members who tirelessly train, work with and love the dogs in their care.
-You will be matched with a dog best suited to your situation and lifestyle, and guided to the right dog just as we do in rescue.
-Of all the hundreds of dogs adopted from shelters or rescues, more often than not a forever match is made.

 Do not shop.
 Adopt.